-The following table sets forth all expenses payable by us in connection with the offering of our common stock being registered hereby.
+The following table sets forth all expenses payable by us in connection with the offering of the Common Stock being registered hereby.
+Normal commission expenses and brokerage fees, if any, will be payable individually by a selling stockholder.
 All amounts are estimated except the SEC registration fee.

 SEC Registration Fee \$52,820

 Printing Expenses

 Legal Fees and Expenses

 Accounting Fees and Expenses

+Conversion Agent and Registrar Fees

 Miscellaneous

-Total ¢
+Total \$

-lotal Ψ =======